 In the year 2010 the Seattle Parks Department indicated that neighborhoods could begin the process to choose pocket park sites, many of which were surplused City Light substations like the one at 8605 35th Ave NE.
 A Wedgwood neighborhood initiative identified this site as a preferred choice for a new pocket park, meaning that it will not be a “playfield” but would have some greenery, seating areas and open space.

 Over a process of several years, the Morningside electrical substation equipment was taken out, soil testing conducted and some areas of contaminated soil were removed.
 The owner of the modular building could not find anyone who wanted to take it and remove it from the site, so the building was finally demolished on November 26, 2013.
+I (Valarie) got there just in time to take photos of the demolition, which began at 7:45 AM and only took ten minutes.

+After the modular building was demolished and all soil testing of the site was completed, the ownership of the lot was transferred from Seattle City Light to the Parks Department.
 A Parks Levy which was approved by Seattle voters in 2014 placed the Morningside Substation site into a land-banked list of parks for future development.

 Wedgwood’s Picnic Place